Compare Car Insurance in Spain — 2026 Quotes for Expats

 Get a free Spanish car insurance quote in English

 One call or email: vehicle details, driver details, UK or Dutch no-claims certificate.
-We send a formal Generali quote within minutes with your full no-claims applied from day one.
+We send a formal Generali quote within minutes.
+Your full no-claims is applied from day one.
 No obligation, no sales pressure.

 Compare other Spanish insurance products